tvondra/sequential-uuids/README.md

   indexes on timestamps in log tables.

-To address both of these issues, the implemented generators are designed to wrap-around regularly, either after generating certain number of UUIDs or some amount of time.
+To address both of these issues, the implemented generators are designed to wrap-around regularly, either after generating a certain number of UUIDs or some amount of time.
 In both cases, the UUIDs are generates in blocks and have the form of

     (block ID; random data)